wso2/devrel/kfone-customer-support/README.md

 # Kfone Customer Support

 Customer Support portal of the Kfone demo telecommunication company.
+This includes;
+  - Personal user information and cases
+  - Enterprise user and prospect information and cases

 ## Prerequisites